Improve your early years practice

 Play.
 Learn.
 Repeat.
 That’s what it’s all about.

-Repetition is not just the same thing twice.
+Simply and importantly, to a child, repetition is not just the same thing twice.

 Consider it like this: